 What We Ordered

 To start, I order the lightly salted and oiled whole artichoke, which seamlessly threads the line between being rich and full-hearted, and also fresh and light, with the quality of the ingredients shining through.

 The lemon sole main does that thing fish only seems to do in good restaurants, and absolutely never does when you try to make it at home; each bite flaking off but miraculously holding together on the fork before melting in your mouth.
 The accompanying miso and mushroom flavours add just the right amount of earthiness and sweetness.
 A taste of nature, but refined.

 For dessert, really it’s hard to wrong – the only misstep would be to not order one.
 For those with an unashamed sweet tooth, the strawberry and cream-filled giant macaron is bound to earn a star-making reputation, while for those – like me – who prefer any sweetness to be offset by an equalising tartness, the English cherries with goat’s milk ice cream is a wonderful discovery.

-For Londoners like me who find themselves increasingly only daring to venture to the center of the city when acting as an unofficial tour guide for visiting friends and family, this restaurant is something of a godsend.
+For Londoners like me who increasingly find themselves only daring to venture to the center of the city when acting as an unofficial tour guide for visiting friends and family, this restaurant is something of a godsend.
 Sitting perched above the carnage that usually engulfs the area from Leicester to Trafalgar Square, staring out at what seems like every notable London landmark, is a new entry to the capital culinary scene that would wholly justify its existence even without the cultural clout acquired by art from the likes of Monet and Hockney lining the halls of the floor below.
 That just happens to be an added bonus.